 However, banana production is also associated with some social challenges.
 In many parts of the world, having a job does not guarantee a decent living and we know that some workers in banana supply chains do not receive a wage to support all their basic needs.
 We have also highlighted our banana supply chain as priority area in our gender empowerment strategy; where we believe we can have a positive impact on addressing gender violations and inequality.
 In Latin America, where many of our bananas are sourced from, we are proactively working with suppliers to improve grievance mechanisms, worker representation and freedom of association so that workers can raise their concerns with employers without fear of reprisal.

 Certification and Labour Conditions Audits

-At Tesco, all our bananas sold in UK and Ireland are from Rainforest Alliance CertifiedTM farms.
-The certification ensures that farms meet comprehensive ethical and environment requirements including:
+At Tesco, all our conventional bananas sold in UK and Ireland are from Rainforest Alliance certified farms and all our organic bananas are from Fairtrade certified farms.
+Certification ensures that farms meet comprehensive ethical and environment requirements including:

 - Biodiversity conservation

 - Natural resource conservation

 100% of bananas sold in UK and Ireland are sourced as sustainable and are certified.

 As well as being certified, our banana suppliers must also undergo SMETA audits.
 These detailed assessments of working conditions complement the Rainforest Alliance certification to ensure a more thorough assessment of labour conditions.
 Examples of improvements as a result of SMETA audits include workers receiving paid holidays, written contracts and payslips, better control of working hours and overtime pay, and improved health and safety conditions.